laws-africa/indigo/docs/dev/plugins.rst

 custom task from the registry, create an instance, and call ``setup(task)`` with the ``task`` instance.

-Loading Plugins and Custom Tasks
+Loading plugins and custom tasks
 --------------------------------

 It's common to place your plugins in ``plugins.py`` and custom tasks in ``custom_tasks.py`` in your project directory.
 Then load those files in your Django ``apps.py`` when Django calls your app's ``ready()`` method::